drawveloper/zob/README.md

 When running the first `zob build`, a default `public/index.html` is created.

 Changes made to `public/index.html` will be respected - zob only touches the `<main/>` section in the middle of the document on each build.
-This means you can open `Developer Tools` in your browser and edit the file in your filesystem.
+This means you can open `Developer Tools` in your browser and edit the file in your filesystem to your heart's content.

 Posts use `public/index.html` as a template.
 When the main index is changed, all posts must be recreated.
 This happens automatically on the next build, or immediately if `zob live` is running.